sunnypilot/sunnypilot/docs/ford_joint_centering_trim.md

 The first candidate was rejected for retaining correction through reversal.
 A subsequent replay exposed that the Ford steering-rate field was unpopulated; the final code and regression derive rate from actual angle samples.
 All metrics above use that final implementation.

 Artifacts and runnable local scripts are under `.cache/ford_joint_trim`.
 Measurements and model outputs stay frozen.
 A trim reaching its bound on that tape does not demonstrate that the truck would need the full trim: the recorded wheel cannot respond to the changed commands.
 Command/proxy comparisons can reject obvious regressions; they do not predict a new lane position, steering feel, or closed-loop stability.
 The next drive must establish whether residual wheel error and lane placement improve without reintroducing wobble or hanging exits.

+## Route 17c: distinguish wheel motion from a requested release

+Build `bd9c0a8b4` improved the measured small-request precision on route 17c, but at 1461.084 and 1469.555 seconds it discarded approximately 0.98 and 0.87 degrees of trim during brief wheel movements at 53–59 mph.
+The requested angles remained near -1.3 and +1.6 degrees.
+Both events had continuous mode-2 commands, no detected driver torque, and no PSCM limit or override.
+The previous reset condition reused the learning gate: fast **wheel** motion plus an opposing small error therefore erased a learned bias without a fast **request**.

+The release condition now uses requested-angle motion instead.
+The gain, bound, learning conditions, inverse/encoder, and upstream target are unchanged.
+The two-sign production-pipeline regression fails on `bd9c0a8b4` with applied trim zero instead of ±0.985 degrees, then passes with this change.
+Reversal tests retain immediate release for a fast request, including before the wheel moves.
+Inactivity clears the new request-rate history.

+Validation of this refinement:

+- **707 focused tests and 25 subtests pass**, including the Ford packer, gates/fallbacks, trim regression, unwind, override and bounds.
+Ruff and whitespace checks pass.
+- Frozen baseline/candidate comparisons cover **527,215 updates per variant** on seven routes.
+Routes 172, 175, 177, 17a and 17c supply 360,307 updates using recorded calibrated yaw; 166/16a remain the explicitly labelled archived raw-yaw sensitivity checks described above.
+- Both highway trim losses disappear in the replay.
+Candidate trim can subsequently reach its unchanged 2-degree bound because the recorded wheel cannot respond; this is not an onroad trim requirement.
+- Route 17c's two large roundabout-entry windows have identical packed C0/C1 commands.
+Its bookmarked release has unchanged 25/50/100-degree nominal exit crossings.
+This preserves the replayed behavior; it does not speed up the actual roundabout response.
+- Across 150 nominal-angle crossing comparisons requiring 50 ms continuously beyond the threshold, the largest later entry is 11.2 ms and later exit 8.7 ms. A naive first-sample crossing flagged 119 ms on route 177 because baseline briefly reached 100.0005 degrees while the candidate reached 99.9999; that approximately 0.0006-degree difference is not a new physical delay.
+- Across ten wobble windows, the largest increase in the fitted nominal-angle oscillation is **0.0157 degrees peak-to-peak**.
+It is small but not zero, and is a command-model proxy rather than measured wheel motion.
+Maximum consecutive-active C0/C1 packet steps do not increase; activation matches, no acceleration clipping is added, and all bounds and fresh override/denial checks pass.

+Artifacts and runnable comparisons are under `.cache/ford_trim_release`.
+Offline results support a focused trim-release experiment, not a claim that centering or wobble is fixed on the truck.